peterhinch/micropython_eeprom/spi/SPI.md

 #### 4.1.2.2 readwrite

 This is a byte-level alternative to slice notation.
-It has the potential advantage of using a pre-allocated buffer.
+It has the potential advantage when reading of using a pre-allocated buffer.
 Arguments:
  1. `addr` Starting byte address
  2. `buf` A `bytearray` or `bytes` instance containing data to write.
 In the read case it must be a (mutable) `bytearray` to hold data read.